SnowEx/snowexsql/README.rst

 * Examples of database use
 * Database structure
-* API to the python package snowxsql
+* API to the python package snowexsql
 * Links to other resources
 * Notes about the data uploaded
 * Info on populating the database